Water & electrolytes in cranberry juice hydrate you

 A cup of cranberry juice contains about:[4]

-Moreover, a glass of cranberry juice contains about 270 grams of water.
+Moreover, a glass of cranberry juice hydrates the body because it contains up to 270 grams of water.
 People who have a hard time drinking plain water could benefit the most from drinking fruit juices in moderation.

 You can drink cranberry juice in the morning, after exercise, or at dinner.